-It’s likely that as someone who uses the internet you’ve heard the term ‘phishing’.
-Although it shares some similar characteristics with the common hobby (baiting, using a ‘hook’), its consequences are much more detrimental to your business if you don’t take measures to secure you or your customer’s information.
+It’s likely that as an internet user, you’ve heard the term ‘phishing’.
+Although it shares some similar characteristics with the common hobby (baiting, using a ‘hook’), its consequences are much more detrimental.

 What exactly is phishing?

-Phishing is the act whereby fraudulent emails, pop-ups, or prompts are sent to customers, businesses or internet users generally to obtain sensitive information from them and exploit it.
+Phishing is the act whereby fraudulent emails, pop-ups, or prompts are sent to customers, businesses or internet users.
+This is done so that phishers can obtain sensitive information from them and exploit it.
 This information can be personal details such as names, date of birth, email and address.
 It can also be more sensitive information such as credit card details or passwords.

 There are many methods that phishers use to extract information, some of which include: